karthiknav/A2A-Multi-Agents-AgentCore/multi-agents/monitoring_agent/README.md

 ====================================
 ```

-Save these values - you'll need them for gateway configuration.
+Save these values - you'll need them for the gateway configuration.

 ## Step 3: Gateway Creation

-Create the AgentCore Gateway that will host the monitoring tools and handle authentication.
+Create the [AgentCore Gateway](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/gateway.html) that will host the monitoring tools and handle authentication.

 ### 3.1 Navigate to Gateway Creation Directory